bstaton1/postpack/readme.md

 diag_plots(post, "b")
 ```

 Sometimes it is nice to have a posterior summary statistic in the same format used in the model.
-For example, say you have a matrix object in your model `X`.
-If you run `summ_post(post, "X")`, the summaries will become vectorized.
+For example, say you have a matrix object in your model called `X`.
+If you run `summ_post(mypost, "X")`, the summaries will become vectorized.
 You can coerce a vector like this back to its native format in the model using:

 ```
 native_format(summ_post(mypost, "X")["mean",])
 ```

-Currently, this works for up to 3 dimensions.
+Currently, this works for objects with a native format in the model up to 3 dimensions.

 Sometimes it is nice to have a smaller subset of your complete model output to test post-processing code with prior to running it with all retained posterior samples:

 `thin_post(mypost, 0.5)`

-will return an object of class `mcmc.list` with every other posterior sample from each chain removed.
+will return an object of class `mcmc.list` with every other posterior sample from each chain removed (the `0.5` corresponds to discarding 50% of the retained samples).

+**Questions?** Feel free to post an issue to this repository for bug fixes, questions, requested features, etc.